cyberbotics/webots-doc/robotis-op2/settings.md

 specified in the following table are supported, if another resolution is set, the default resolution of 320x240 will be used.

-%figure "Camera resolutions supported by the camera of the Robotis OP2"
+%figure "Camera resolutions supported by the camera of the ROBOTIS OP2"

 | Width [pixel] | Height [pixel] | FPS  |
 | ------------- | -------------- | ---- |